schmttc/EasyThreeD-K7-STM32/README.md

 # EasyThreeD K7 STM32 (ET4000+ Board)
-This repository reflects my research on the EasyThreeD K7 3D printer.
+This repository reflects my work on the EasyThreeD K7 3D printer.
 The K7 printer has been sold with either an 8-bit or 32-bit board, with the latter appearing in more recent purchases.
 My printer has the 32-bit board 'ET4000+', which is shared by the Nano and Dora printers from the same manufacturer, and so these files only apply to that model.

 The board's bootloader is proprietary by MKS, which reads a binary firmware file mksLite.bin, and a configuration file lite_cfg.txt from the SD card on first boot.
 After a short time (<30s) the firmware is written to the board, and the files on the SD card renamed *.CUR.